-Dysentery is an infection of the intestines that causes diarrhoea and stomach cramps.
+Dysentery is an infection of the intestines that causes diarrhoea containing blood or mucus

-Treatment is often not needed, although it is important to drink plenty of fluids to replace any that have been lost through diarrhoea.
+Treatment is not always needed, but it is important to drink plenty of fluids to replace those that have been lost through diarrhoea.

-Dysentery is a notifiable disease, which means that if a doctor diagnoses dysentery, they must tell the local authority.
+Dysentery is a notifiable disease.
+This means that if a GP diagnoses the condition, they must inform the local authority.

 Types of dysentery

-- Bacillary dysentery, which is caused by a bacterium called Shigella.
-This is the most common type of dysentery in the UK.
+- bacillary dysentery or shigellosis - caused by shigella bacteria, this is the most common type of dysentery in the UK

-- Amoebic dysentery, also known as amoebiasis.
-This is caused by an amoeba (a single-celled parasite) called Entamoeba histolytica.
-It is found mainly in tropical areas, so this type of dysentery is picked up abroad.
+- amoebic dysentery or amoebiasis -caused by an amoeba (single-celled parasite) called Entamoeba histolytica, found mainly in tropical areas, so this type of dysentery is picked up abroad

-Both types are commonly passed on through poor hygiene, and people often become infected by eating contaminated food (see Causes, above).
+Both types of dysentery are commonly passed on through poor hygiene and people often become infected by eating contaminated food.
+Read more about the causes of dysentery.

 Amoebic dysentery is rare in the UK.
-You are most likely to become infected when travelling in parts of the world where the disease is common, such as Africa, South America, India and Southeast Asia.
+People are most likely to become infected while travelling in parts of the world where the disease is common, such as parts of Africa, South America and India.